LuciaCabanillasRodriguez/authz-policy-sharing-model/draft-nmop-cabanillas-authz-policy-sharing-model.md

 {::boilerplate bcp14-tagged}

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-* **Policy:** A rule or set of rules that define behavior, access, or operational constraints within a system.
+* Policy: A rule or set of rules that define behavior, access, or operational constraints within a system.
-* **Authorization policy:** A policy that governs access or permissions based on user/agent, resource, or environmental attributes.
+* Authorization policy: A policy that governs access or permissions based on user/agent, resource, or environmental attributes.
-* **Policy evaluation:** The process of determining whether a request complies with a defined policy.
+* Policy evaluation: The process of determining whether a request complies with a defined policy.
-* **Context-aware policy:** A policy that adapts its evaluation outcome based on runtime context, such as environmental or identity-specific data.
+* Context-aware policy: A policy that adapts its evaluation outcome based on runtime context, such as environmental or identity-specific data.
-* **Policy-as-Code (PaC):** A paradigm in which policies are represented as declarative code artifacts, allowing automation, versioning, and testing.
+* Policy-as-Code (PaC): A paradigm in which policies are represented as declarative code artifacts, allowing automation, versioning, and testing.

 # Requirements for Policy Management

 Policy systems operating across multiple domains MUST satisfy the following requirements:

-* **Granularity:** Ability to express fine-grained authorization rules over users, resources, and contextual conditions.
+* Granularity: Ability to express fine-grained authorization rules over users, resources, and contextual conditions.
-* **Context-awareness:** Support for evaluation based on attributes such as device state, network condition, or environment.
+* Context-awareness: Support for evaluation based on attributes such as device state, network condition, or environment.
-* **Token alignment:** Tokens used for enforcement (e.g., WIMSE tokens) MUST include the contextual fields and claims required for correct evaluation.
+* Token alignment: Tokens used for enforcement (e.g., WIMSE tokens) MUST include the contextual fields and claims required for correct evaluation.
-* **Lifecycle control:** Policies MUST support creation, versioning, validation, and retirement.
+* Lifecycle control: Policies MUST support creation, versioning, validation, and retirement.
-* **Interoperability:** Policy representations SHOULD be portable and interpretable across different administrative domains.
+* Interoperability: Policy representations SHOULD be portable and interpretable across different administrative domains.

 # Policy-as-Code and Declarative Policy Languages

-The *Policy-as-Code* model represents policies in a declarative format, allowing them to be defined, validated, and deployed programmatically.
+The Policy-as-Code model represents policies in a declarative format, allowing them to be defined, validated, and deployed programmatically.
 Declarative languages such as Rego are well suited for expressing logical authorization conditions in executable form.
 However, a key interoperability challenge lies in defining what a policy can evaluate — and consequently, what contextual information must be available at runtime.
 Without a clear, standardized understanding of the  minimum evaluable elements, tokens (such as  WIMSE tokens ) may omit essential claims, leading to inconsistent authorization outcomes.

 Therefore, the YANG representation described in this framework: